jorgehcal/Analytical-Programming-Skills/README.md

      recuperating ommited information in dataframes which born from surveys.

-   - Data_Processing&Graphic.py is a Python file where I show how to process the file YourData.xls to obtain the interactive file Health_Age_Sex.html.
-The mentioned files are also in this repository.
+   - Data_Processing&Graphic.py is a Python file where I show how to process the file YourData.xls to obtain the interactive file on the direction file:///C:/Users/ramon/Desktop/ImpSeroCovid19/Graphic_Health_Age_Sex.html

 Thank you very much for your attention,